bhollis/maruku/README.md

 ## Code organization

-The public interface is the {Maruku} class.
+The public interface is the `Maruku` class.
-Everything else is in the module {MaRuKu}.
+Everything else is in the module `MaRuKu`.

 # Build Status